 We sometimes forget that Jesus didn’t come to earth to bring a religion; He came to bring a Kingdom.
 His kingdom is not political, but it is governmental.
 He still administers His heavenly domain here on earth one life at a time.
 Often it’s only those who are broken, “kingdom minded believers” that possess the essential grace to advance the conversation we need so desperately.
 We need to be aware of the powerful vortex drawing us into the same trap set by the religious leaders of His day.
-Will we get sucked into this lifeless cycle of our allegiance to secular government or to a lifeless, rigid religious system.
+Will we stay stuck by repeating the same old talking points that keeps us separated or will we mature to find new solutions.
 Let’s tap into the grace to advance the conversation that is available to the peacemakers, and we will see the Dream come true.

 I have a dream…